Our Historic Venue

 The building was designed in 1927 by the prominent L.A. architect Stiles O. Clements of the firm Morgan, Walls & Clements, who also famously developed on the Wiltern Theatre in Koreatown, and the El Capitan Theatre in Hollywood.

-In one of its early incarnations, the Hayworth was known as the Masque Theater, a live-performance venue where actress Eva Gabor famously headlined the production of a play titled "Candle-Light.
-In 1950 the building was renovated by architect Dwight Gibbs and became the Vagabond, and was known as one of LA’s premiere revival movie houses.
-It was during this period that the building was home one of Los Angeles' first Tiki Bars, The Vagabond’s House, a gorgeous and opulent tropical nightclub that was a favorite rendezvous of Hollywood stars and celebrities.
+In one of its early incarnations, the Hayworth was known as the Masque Theater, a live-performance venue where actress Eva Gabor famously headlined the production of a play titled "Candle-Light”.
+In 1950s the building was renovated by architect Dwight Gibbs and became the Vagabond, and was known as one of LA’s premiere revival movie houses.
+During this period, the building was home to one of Los Angeles' first Tiki Bars, The Vagabond’s House, a gorgeous and opulent tropical nightclub that was a favorite rendezvous of Hollywood stars and celebrities.

-In 1983, the theatre was restored by the The Rita Hayworth Theatre Company, who renamed the space based around a legend it was once housed a dance studio for the family of actress Rita Hayworth.
+In 1983, the theatre was restored by the Rita Hayworth Theatre Company, who renamed the space based around a legend it was once housed a dance studio for the family of actress Rita Hayworth.
 It was during this period that the city of Los Angeles designated the building as a historic cultural landmark.
-In the 90s + Early 2000s, the space became home to award winning theatre companys such as Circus Theatricals, Whitmore Eclectic, The New American Theatre company.
-It was during this period that the theatre premiered several plays produced by Academy-Award Nominated director Paul Mazursky
+In the 90s + Early 2000s, the space became home to award winning theatre companies such as Circus Theatricals, Whitmore Eclectic, The New American Theatre company.
+It was during this period that the theatre premiered several plays produced by Academy-Award-nominated director Paul Mazursky

-The Hayworth Theatre has also played the setting for several Hollywood Films — Everything from comedy hits like the Naked Gun movies to Oscar fare such as La La Land, where it served as the theatre where Emma Stone's character staged her one-woman play, So Long Boulder City.
+The Hayworth Theatre has also played the setting for several Hollywood Films — Everything from comedy hits like The Naked Gun to Oscar fare such as La La Land, where it served as the theatre where Emma Stone's character staged her one-woman play, So Long Boulder City.

 In 2013, the building was purchased by TV writer Jenji Kohan, the creator of Netflix's "Orange Is the New Black" and Showtime's "Weeds."
 Along with her partner Christopher Noxon, the two began the process of renovating and restoring the gorgeous space to its original glory, taking great care to meticulously renovate the beautiful art deco interior.